Titanium dioxide (TiO2) nanoparticles

 The higher the proportion of small titanium dioxide particles, the more transparent the product becomes.

-For all that, this does not mean that white titanium dioxide does not contain nanoparticles, i.e., particles with one size smaller than 100 nm, despite claims by TiO₂ manufacturers concerned that the white dye is associated with a nanomaterial11See in particular:
+However, this does not mean that white titanium dioxide does not contain nanoparticles, i.e., particles with one size smaller than 100 nm, despite claims to the contrary by TiO₂ manufacturers concerned that the white colorant could be associated with a nanomaterial11See in particular:

-– Statement in response to recent articles regarding removal of food grade TiO2 from food formulations – , press release from the International Association of Color Manufacturers (IACM), 25 March 015 (NB: in the USA, what is called “food grade TiO2” corresponds to the food grade titanium dioxide that is known as E171 in Europe) (and then be subject to theobligation of declaration to the national agency of sanitary security in France or even to alabelling obligation according to the sectors).
+– Statement in response to recent articles regarding removal of food grade TiO2 from food formulations – Press release from the International Association of Color Manufacturers (IACM), 25 March 015 (NB: in the USA, what is called “food grade TiO2” corresponds to the food grade titanium dioxide that is known as E171 in Europe) (and then be subject to the obligation of declaration to the national agency of sanitary security in France or even to a labeling obligation depending on the sectors).

 In French: